psimovec/thesis/README.md

 # thesis
-Repo as versioning + backup of my thesis
+Repo for versioning + backup of my thesis